 As a reminder, All two-factor authentication (2FA) is multi-factor authentication (MFA), but not all MFA is 2FA.
 The simplest way to wrap your head around this is to remember that 2FA will always and only have two factors, whereas MFA can have two or more factors.

 - Consider How You Will Successfully Deploy Multi-Factor Authentication Within Your Organization

-It goes without saying for most, but it’s critical to plan out your move to MFA, long before you implement a plan across your network on how you plan to roll this out to all parties involved – Do you offer employees the opportunity for feedback on solutions and experiences like MFA?- How will you settle technology issues that crop up – is your IT department ready to provide the support needed to end-users when they run into trouble?- How do you plan on measuring the success of this initiative; will you utilize metrics to show the adoption and impact on your employees?
+It goes without saying for most, but it’s critical to plan out your move to MFA long before you implement a plan across your network and dictate how you plan to roll this out to all parties involved.
+Do you offer employees the opportunity for feedback on solutions and experiences like MFA?
+How will you settle technology issues that crop up?
+Is your IT department ready to provide the support needed to end-users when they run into trouble?
+How do you plan on measuring the success of this initiative?
+Will you utilize metrics to show the adoption and impact on your employees?

 - Question Conditional Access to Control When Multi-Factor Authentication Is Required

-The ease of use in these tools have changed greatly, including the user experience, allowing many remote users a better way to work, when they aren’t in the office.
+The ease of use in these tools has changed greatly, including the user experience, allowing many remote users a better way to work, when they aren’t in the office.